-The search results page, too, has changed to help you discover these new types of information and quickly determine what’s most useful for you.
+The Google search results page, too, has changed to help you discover these new types of information and quickly determine what’s most useful for you.
 As Google continues putting efforts to improve Search and provide a modern and helpful experience, they’re unveiling a visual refresh of the mobile search results page to better guide you through the information available on the web.

 “With this new design, a website’s branding can be front and center, helping you better understand where the information is coming from and what pages have what you’re looking for.”

-What’s new for text ads?
+What’s new for google search ads?

 When you search for a product or service and Google has a useful ad to show, you’ll see a bolded ad label at the top of the card alongside the web address so you can quickly identify where the information is coming from.
 It replaces the green outlined label that Google introduced in 2017.